Olasupotomiwa/finance-flow-app/README.md

-# 📱 Freebuff — Smart Invoice & Receipt Generator
+# Smart Invoice & Receipt Generator

 A cross-platform mobile application for freelancers, small businesses, and entrepreneurs to create, manage, and share professional invoices and receipts.
 Built with **Expo SDK 54**, **React Native 0.81**, **Supabase**, and **NativeWind**.